Abby Rao Flaunts Curves In Skimpy Brown Bikini While On A Boat

 “Incredibly gorgeous and ravishing.
 Have a wonderful Tuesday goddess,” a fourth user added, following their words with a fire emoji.

 Abby has updated her Instagram feed with many smoking-hot shots of herself this month.
-On September 8, she wowed fans once more after going braless underneath a skintight yellow dress, per The Inquisitr.
+On September 8, she wowed fans after going braless underneath a skintight yellow dress, per The Inquisitr.